jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 #.
 All ballots were well-formed
 #.
 The final tally is correct
 #.
 Their own cast ballot was included in the tally
 #.
-Their audited ballots were decrypted as expected
+All audited ballots were decrypted, and their own look as expected

-## Dispute audited ballot encryptions?
+I won't linger on it here, but verification is a huge advantage over traditional elections!
+Even without any of the "upgrades" I'm going to go on about, it's 100% worth implementing ElectionGuard or something similar at scale to get these properties.

+## How are disputes handled?

-I'm not sure if there's any standard process for disputing an audit result in the current workflow.
+I'm not sure if there's any standard process for disputing an audit result or a missing ballot ciphertext in the current workflow.
-I imagine, though, that any such challenge would be resolved by finding the original paper ballot and hand counting it under independent observation.
+I imagine, though, that any such challenge would have to be resolved by going to the press, pressuring the election authority to address it, and eventually doing a recount of the original paper ballot under independent supervision.

 # Proposed blockchain upgrades